vamtrok/ParrotOS-on-WSL2/Instructions.md

 This adds an entry we can edit to get the parrot deb

 Change the deb mirror to a more current one
-edit the /etc/apt/sources.list.d/*
+edit the /etc/apt/sources.list.d/parrot.list
 remove the current deb and replace with the following
+>#deb https://mirror.parrotsec.org/parrot rolling main contrib non-free
-'deb https://mirror.wdc1.us.leaseweb.net/parrot rolling main contrib non-free`
+>deb https://mirror.wdc1.us.leaseweb.net/parrot rolling main contrib non-free

 ?Parrot install again?

 Perform another update and upgrade, this should take some time as it installs all of the rolling packages
 `sudo apt update && sudo apt upgrade'

 After that I went to the next step which was to install the parrot tools
 `sudo apt-get install parrot-interface parrot-interface-full parrot-tools-full`

 Once that is done then the full security tools (large download over 16GB)
-`sudo apt -y --allow-downgrades install parrot-interface parrot-interface-full parrot-tools-full`
-You will go through some questions on configurtion for different packages, answer as you need.
+`sudo apt -y --allow-downgrades install parrot-interface parrot-interface-full parrot-tools-full` You will go through some questions on configurtion for different packages, answer as you need.

 Now that is done, I'm sure you want to install a visual client, so xRDP